qtrinh/qpipeline/USAGE.md

 ## USAGE
 **_qpipeline_** is designed to work with different file formats.
 Run **_qpipeline_** by itself to see what file formats currently supported:
 ```
-A collection of utils for Next Gen Sequencing (NGS) data.
+An annotation and a collection of utils for Next Gen Sequencing (NGS) data.

 Usage:
         qpipeline txt